timonoko/Webserver-for-ESP8266-4-ch-relay/README.md

 Added now a push-button to top of the main unit.
 You can morse 1-4 to turn a relay on.
 Long press = all off.

-Made preliminary Python version now.
-No unscrewing needed.
-I can update the programming via de Interwebs.
+Made exactly the same functionality with Micropython.
+I can now update the programming via de Interwebs.

 <img src=kuva.png>